Pagero HTTPS solutions

 When ordering the HTTP Connectivity Setup, either from Pagero Store or by your sales representative, and the setup has been finalized by Pagero you will receive an interconnect specification with the connectivity details.

-# Pagero Interchange
+# Pagero Interchange API

 An HTTP request is sent to the endpoint URL corresponding with the authentication method, document type and send mode for the expected use case.